natario1/CameraView/README.md

 Read the [official website](https://natario1.github.io/CameraView) for setup instructions and documentation.
 You might also be interested in [changelog](https://natario1.github.io/CameraView/about/changelog.html) or in the [v1 migration guide](https://natario1.github.io/CameraView/extra/v1-migration-guide.html).

-*Post-processing videos or want to reduce video size before uploading?
-Take a look at our [Transcoder](https://github.com/natario1/Transcoder).*

 &#10240;  <!-- Hack to add whitespace -->